Jmasika25/Jmasika25/README.md

 ## Hi there 👋

-My name is Judetadeus Masika, I am graduate in Statistics and Actuarial Science and a Postgraduate in Applied Statistics and Computer Applications.
-I am a Data Analyst and Data Scientist experienced in the use of statistical packages such as SPSS, STATA, SAS and R-studio.
+My name is Judetadeus Masika, I'm a graduate in Statistics and Actuarial Science.
+I'm a Data Analyst and Data Scientist experienced in the use of statistical packages such as SPSS, STATA, SAS and R-studio.
 I also use programming languages such as Python and R-studio for data manipulation, wrangling and analysis, Power BI for data visualization and presentation.
 I also use Postgresql for database management.

 My future endeavours are to be a technical Risk analyst and Project Manager.